Once you have successfully completed the Foundation Programme you can then apply to train in a specialty of your choice.

 When to choose and apply for specialty training

-If you wish to go straight from Foundation Training to Specialty Training, you will usually apply for training programmes around October and November of your Foundation Year 2 (FY2).
+If you wish to go straight from Foundation Training to Specialty Training, you will usually apply for training programmes around October or November of your Foundation Year 2 (FY2).

 With the exception of the GP programme, you cannot defer your place to Specialty Training unless for statutory reasons such as maternity, paternity, adoption leave or ill health as detailed in the 'Gold Guide' (Reference Guide for Postgraduate Specialty Training in the UK).